The APMC and Europe

 • to facilitate cross-border promotional activity and to increase understanding of the different market conditions and legislation which exists in the various member countries.

 In addition, with the move toward harmonisation of consumer laws across Europe, there is an increasing need to ensure that any changes to EU or Country legislation allows the industry to continue to flourish and grow, free of unnecessary restraints.
 A large part of the work of the IMC is therefore spent on Lobbying within Europe to achieve these aims.

-“To create a fairer, simpler, more liberal Europe in which we can all compete on equal terms.”
+When it comes to promoting the cause of the industry this can be summed up as trying to ‘create a fairer, simpler, more liberal Europe in which we can all compete on equal terms.’

-Now, more than ever, the PMC needs to ensure that politicians and legislators do not adversely affect the commercial freedoms of the industry and our ability to create jobs, and wealth, through a successful, professional and well-managed industry.
+Now, more than ever, the IMC needs to ensure that politicians and legislators do not adversely affect the commercial freedoms of the industry and our ability to create jobs, and revenue, through a successful, professional and well-managed industry.